Please note that Tapas no longer supports Internet Explorer.

 “Eli, there’s nothing anybody can do.
 Just forget it happened.”

 Righteous woman kept descending into hysteria and her boyfriend did his best to contain the problem.
 If I understood the exchange correctly, even more bodies littered the holy neutral grounds.
 Losing a multitude of personal staff would be hard to explain away.
 For anybody except that guy, apparently.
-He either didn’t care, or suicides were really the loophole he’d banked on.
+He either didn’t care, or he’s found the loophole in suicides.

 As spontaneous as this recourse appeared to be, it had to be meticulously calculated.
 The lordling was brazen and daring, but not without intelligence.

-After cooling off, I started having misgivings about posting that unfortunate picture.
+After cooling off, I started having misgivings about that unfortunate picture.

 Audranasa